-You can’t describe your best friend’s face to a stranger, even if your life depended on it.
+You couldn’t describe your best friend’s face to a stranger, even if your life depended on it.

 No matter how much detail you provide – the tone of their skin, the shape of their nose, the birthmark near their eye – that stranger would never see what you see.